Written By Harlan Wolff

 Reviewed by Author Roy Murry

-I have been reviewing detective/whodunit books for about 40 years now.
+I have been studying detective/whodunit books for about 40 years now.
 They are my favorite genre.
-Bangkok Rules has all the ingredients: A cleaver private detective, villains, and an outstanding background written professionally.
+Bangkok Rules has all the ingredients: A cleaver private investigator, villains, and an outstanding background written professionally.

 He is given a case by an unlikely source.
-This client brings about his own future, which leads to the unfolding of an evil person who enjoys his life style.
-His corruption is so vile, that the fowl stench upsets Carl into action.
+This client brings about his own future, which leads to the unfolding of an evil person who enjoys his lifestyle.
+His corruption is so vile that the foul stench upsets Carl into action.

 He finds his way to everyone’s surprise including one of his targets.
 He overcomes his adversities.

-Wolff’s fast paced novel kept me intrigued.
-I have been to Thailand, Vietnam, and other counties in Asia.
+Wolff’s fast-paced novel kept me intrigued.
+I have been to Thailand, Vietnam, and other countries in Asia.
 If you haven’t, this is a good read to get you in touch.
 If you have, the novel will please you with its content.

 Purchase at http://amzn.to/1IuKdma